As a small business fights for survival during a crisis, there's often one vision that helps them get back through it: eventually returning to normal.

 Rethink and Budget for Benefits

-Other employee benefits could potentially help save on costs, like transitioning in-house roles to remote.
-Research from consulting firm Global Workplace Analytics estimates businesses can save an average of $11,000 for each remote employee based on savings in real estate, electricity, absenteeism, turnover and productivity.
+Other associate benefits could potentially help save on costs, like transitioning in-house roles to remote.
+Research from consulting firm Global Workplace Analytics estimates businesses can save an average of $11,000 for each remote associate based on savings in real estate, electricity, absenteeism, turnover and productivity.

 "For the first time, nearly every organization has been pushed into doing things they didn't think were possible," Epsky says.
 "For so long, we've talked about flexible work environments.
 Now people are working from home and figuring it out."